 The Algorithm Decides Who Gets Heard

-When Meta replaced its fact-checkers with Community Notes in January 2025, I assumed we would know fairly quickly whether it worked.
-A year on, what is clearer to me is that the moderation layer was never the real issue.
+A year ago, I assumed the answer would be obvious by now.
+Meta pulled its fact-checkers in January 2025, replaced them with Community Notes, and I expected the results to be clear within months.
+They were not.
+What got clearer instead was that the moderation layer was never the real issue.
 The research shows Community Notes reduces engagement once attached, but arrives too slowly for viral content and can be gamed by coordinated users on polarised topics.
 What I missed was that platforms make money from engagement, which means the systems decide what spreads are built for attention, not accuracy.
 Swapping the moderation layer does not change what it is sitting on.
 Looking back, that was just as true when the fact-checkers were still in place.

 Conservatives called it a win for free speech.
 Critics said Meta was just walking away from its responsibilities.
 Both had a point, which is usually a sign that the real question is somewhere neither of them was looking.